Nowadays, more and more people feel concerned about health problems that were unknown years past.

-- Reduced libido: In most cases, a reduced libido is a sign of low testosterone.
-Circulating levels get transformed into estrogen, and males start displaying low sexual drive.
+In most cases, a reduced libido is a sign of low testosterone.
+Circulating levels transform into estrogen, and males start displaying low sexual drive.

-- Erectile dysfunction: It is associated with a low sexual drive, and more common as we age.
+It links with a low sexual drive, and more common as we age.
 Erectile dysfunction is a complex problem.
 I usually respond to an association between hormonal imbalances and psychological problems.

-- Fatigue: Patients with low testosterone and high oestrogen levels tend to feel tired more easily.
+Patients with low testosterone and high estrogen levels tend to feel tired more easily.

-- Loss of muscle mass: Testosterone is transforming into estrogen.
-Due to a reduction in testosterone, muscle mass is also reduced.
+Testosterone is transforming into estrogen.
+Due to a reduction in testosterone, muscle mass also reduces.

 There’s also a higher risk of various diseases, as we will show you next.
 It promotes certain types of cancer, contributes to cardiovascular disease, and much more.

 Importance of hormonal balance in men

 The importance of hormonal balance is fundamental but sometimes overlooked.
 In aging men, excess estrogen can cause the following health problems:

 An increase of stroke risk

 High estrogen in males has been found to increase the risk of stroke.
 A study showed that men with higher estradiol had a 2.2-fold higher risk of stroke.
 The peak level of estradiol to cause a higher prevalence was 34.1 pg/mL (3).